programingjd/tiered_server/README.md

 API requests return `403 FORBIDDEN` if the session id from the `sid` cookie is missing or expired.

-For user scoped html pages, the server first checks if the `sid` cookie exists and refers to an existing session id with user info (but it might be expired).
+For user-scoped html pages, the server first checks if the `sid` cookie exists and refers to an existing session id with user info (but it might be expired).

 The page (javascript) should look for the `st` cookie.<br>
-If it's expired (or missing), the page should trigger the passkey authorization flow to reconnect the user.
+If its value indicates that the connection has expired (or the cookie is missing), the page should trigger the passkey authorization flow to reconnect the user.
 Otherwise, api calls will fail because the connection has expired.

 The passkey authorization flow is as follows: